 The Outriiger Kona Resort and Spa has 485 rooms and 24 suites, three restaurants plus coffee shop, retail shops, lounge, spa and an enormous outdoor pool.
 The resort is very family oriented with a great kids center, gaming area and “fantasy pool” with waterfall and 200-foot lava tube waterslide.
 The closest substantial beach is Kahalu’u Beach Park, 2 miles north on Ali’i Drive.

-The Haleo Luau dinner and show is held in the resort’s own lavish 1.5 acre outdoor luau gardens on Mondays and Fridays.
+The Feast and Fire Luau is held in the resort’s own lavish 1.5 acre outdoor luau gardens on Mondays and Thursdays.
 Come experience the history of Keauhou coming to life through hula and song while enjoying a traditional Hawaiian feast.

 Or dine at Rays on the Bay, a restaurant that offers guests the opportunity to enjoy nightly live music by a fire pit while watching manta rays swim below in the open ocean.

 Planning a wedding?
 The Outrigger hotel's own Bayview Wedding Gardens offers the only wedding chapel on the coast.